Expertise + Work History

 • Development: Created a comprehensive fundraising program, including annual fund, sponsorship, corporate and foundation activities, and special events.

-Ordway Center for the Performing Arts | Saint Paul, Minnesota | 1997–2001
+Ordway Center for the Performing Arts | Saint Paul, MN | 1997–2001

 EARLY CAREER | EDUCATION